Uberi/University-Notes/PHIL271/PHIL271.md

 Benacerraf concludes that since there are multiple different ways to construct numbers using sets, none of them can be correct - how can 2 be both the representation in one way of constructing sets, but also a different representation in another way of constructing sets?
 For example, 3 could be represented in sets as $\set{0, 1, 2}$ or $\set{2}$, but $\set{0, 1, 2}$ does not equal $\set{2}$.

-Benacerraf is a realist about mathematics - this argument is only the case because we believe that numbers actually exist.
+Benacerraf is a realist about mathematics - this conclusion is only an issue because we believe that numbers actually exist.

 One way we can resolve this is by saying that the 3 isn't the abstract quantity 3, but actually $\set{2} = 3_{\text{in this particular way of constructing sets}}$.
 Alternatively, we could say that "this set represents so-and-so number" is actually a special operator, so actually $\set{2} =_{\text{represents in this particular way of constructing sets}} 3$.
 However, if we do this, it's no longer reduction, and we can't say we've really reduced numbers into set theory.